bugzilla/bugzilla.github.io/contributing/funding.md

 <p>Any money received beyond the goals listed above will go into a pool to be
 used towards hiring a developer to work on code or review submitted patches for one-off projects.
-Once enough money collects to be worth funding a project, we'll have someone work on it.</p>
+Once enough money collects to be worth funding a project, we'll have someone work on it.
+Recurring donations that exceed the monthly necessities goal will be contributed to the one-time expenses pay-off fund first before being placed here, until those expenses are paid off.</p>

 <p>Current accumulated unspent balance of one-time and recurring donations
 exceeding the above goals:</p>